agravier/agravier.github.io/etc/notes/cn-coursera/notes05.md

     *--+     +--*
        +--C--+

-What is the voltage access the membrane?
+What is the voltage across the membrane?

 Ohm's law \\(V = I\_RR\\) gives \\(I\_R\\)